mdfranz/cheetsheetz/booklist.md

 - Seiden, _Outcomes Over Output: Why customer behvior is the key metric for business success_
 - [X] Skelton & Pais, _Team Topologies: Organization Business and Technology Teams for Fast Flow_, (IT Revolution, 2019)
 - Whittaker & _How Google Tests Software_
+- LeMay, _Product Management in Practice, 2nd Edition_ (2022)

 # Management & Leadership
 - [X]  Garvey Berger, _Unlocking Leadership Mindtraps: How to Thrive in Complexity_
 - Horstman, _The Effective Manager_
 - [X] Ikonne, _Becoming a Leader in Product Development: An Evidence-Based Guide to the Essentials_ (2021)
 - Kethledge & Erwin, _Lead Yourself First_
-- Lencioni, _The Motive: Why SO Many Leaders Abidcate Their Most Important Responsibilities_
+- [X] Lencioni, _The Motive: Why SO Many Leaders Abidcate Their Most Important Responsibilities_
 - McChrystal and Eggers and Mangone, _Leaders: Myth & Reality_
 - Nightingale, _Unmanageable: Leadership Lessons from an Impossible Year_ (2021)

 ## Engineering Leadership
-- Drasner, Sarah, _Engineering Management for the Rest of Us_
+- Drasner, _Engineering Management for the Rest of Us_
-- [X] Fitzpatrick & Collins-Sussman, _Debugging Tams: Better Productivity through Collaboration_
+- Fitzpatrick & Collins-Sussman, _Debugging Tams: Better Productivity through Collaboration_
 - [X] Lopp, _The Art of Leadership: Small Things, Done Well_
 - [X] Lopp, _Managing Humans_
 - Larson & Reilly, _Staff Engineer: Leaderhisp beyond the management track_
 - [X] Larson, _An Elegant Puzzle: Systems of Engineering Management_
 - Nazaria, _Technical Minds: Leading and Getting the Best Work from you Technicall-Minded Team_ (2010)
 - Nightingale, _How F*cked Up is Your Management: An uncomfortable conversation about modern leadership_
+- Reilly, _The Staff Engineer's Path: A Guide for Individual Contributors Navigating Growth and Chang_ (2022)

+## Program & Project Management
+- Teter,Joshua Alan.  _Technical Program Manager's Handbook, Second Edition_ (2024)

 ## Military-Style Leadership
 - Edwards, _The Burden of Command_ (2014)